maxdeviant/intervallum/README.md

 This is primarily a manipulation of Ruby's `Time.now`.

-# NOTE: re-write of Intervallum underway.
+_NOTE: add on of Intervallum underway.
 Old methods will be supported.
-Time Objects vs Strings & Julian dates vs Gregorian will be supported.
-As its a WIP, at this point in time, I'm not sure if Intervallum v2 will break v1.
+Time Objects vs Date Objects vs String Objects & Julian dates vs Gregorian will be supported_

 #### Back Story